 Saturated fatty acids, which are fat molecules that have straight chains of fatty acids and no double bonds, occur naturally in many foods.
 While the main dietary sources are meat and dairy products, all fats and oils in the diet will contain a mixture of fatty acids including a proportion of saturated fatty acids.
 The current World Health Organization (WHO) dietary guidelines recommend that no more than 10 percent of total dietary energy intake be derived from saturated fat.
 For an average adult consuming 2000 kcal per day, this equates to a maximum of approximately 20g of saturated fat per day, or approximately 1.1 grams of saturated fat per 100 Calories.

 Informed by these international guidelines and those of national health authorities, we have set a goal designed to help consumers reduce the amount of saturated fat in their diets.
-Our goal is that by 2025, at least three quarters of our global foods portfolio sales volume will not exceed 1.1 grams of saturated fat per 100 Calories.
-Our goal is designed to shift a significant portion of our food portfolio towards lower saturated fat levels to make it easier for our consumers to follow WHO’s recommendation.
+As we strive to become PepsiCo Positive, our goal is that by 2025, at least three quarters of our global foods portfolio sales volume will not exceed 1.1 grams of saturated fat per 100 Calories.
+Our goal is designed to shift a significant portion of our food portfolio towards lower saturated fat levels to make it easier for our consumers to follow WHO’s recommendation by offering more Positive Choices.

 Our approach to managing saturated fat within our foods portfolio is guided by PepsiCo’s Nutrition Criteria.
 These science-based category-specific criteria are based on recommendations for food and nutrient intake from leading global and national nutrition authorities including the WHO, the U.S. Department of Agriculture (USDA), the National Academy of Medicine, and national public health authorities.
 For more on these criteria, click here.